-Texas Workforce Commission Proprietary Schools Section 101 East 15th Street Austin, TX 78778-0001
+Texas Workforce Commission Career Schools and Veteran's Education Section 101 East 15th Street Austin, TX 78778-0001

 Schools accredited by the Accrediting Commission of Career Schools and Colleges of Technology must have a procedure and operational plan for handling student complaints.
-If a student feels that the School has not adequately addressed a complaint or concern, the student may consider addressing their complaint(s) to the Accrediting Commission.
+If a student does not feel that the School has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
 All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the School for a response.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
-A copy of the Commission's Complaint Form is available at the School and may be obtained by contacting the School President.
 Please direct all inquiries to: